Julian Byng, 1st Viscount Byng of Vimy: First World War

-The Prince of Wales, the Earl of Athlone, General Byng and King George V with a German helmet on Thiepval Ridge, July 1917.
+The prince of Wales, the earl of Athlone, General Byng, and King George V with a German helmet on Thiepval Ridge, July 1917.

-In October 1912 Byng became general officer commanding (GOC) British Troops in Egypt, where he remained until the outbreak of the First World War in the summer of 1914.
-Kitchener, then on leave on England and soon to become Secretary of State for War, recalled Byng back to Britain to become GOC of the newly created 3rd Cavalry Division.
+In October 1912 Byng became GOC British Troops in Egypt, where he remained until the outbreak of the First World War in the summer of 1914.
+Kitchener, then on leave on England and soon to become secretary of state for war, recalled Byng back to Britain to become GOC of the newly created 3rd Cavalry Division.
 This he did in late September, and, with his division, soon departed for the Western Front, landing at Ostend on 8 October, to reinforce the British Expeditionary Force (BEF).
 Both he and his division soon saw action at the First Battle of Ypres towards the end of the month, which lasted over four weeks.
 His actions there were rewarded in March 1915 with appointment as a Knight Commander of the Order of St. Michael and St. George.